Synonyms for smooth

 usage: of the margin of a leaf shape; not broken up into teeth

-usage: smooth and unconstrained in movement; "a long, smooth stride"; "the fluid motion of a cat"; "the liquid grace of a ballerina"; "liquid prose"
+usage: smooth and unconstrained in movement; "a long, smooth stride"; "the fluid motion of a cat"; "the liquid grace of a ballerina"

-usage: without breaks between notes; smooth and connected; "a legato passage"
+usage: (music) without breaks between notes; smooth and connected; "a legato passage"

 usage: lacking obstructions or difficulties; "the bill's path through the legislature was smooth and orderly"